Wotcnt/Polyrifringence-Engine/README.md

 **_`But where does the sun end, and the moon begin?`_**

-###### **_Perhaps the boundary lies only within the latent space between blinks in sentient minds, where snapshots of collective time gather into experience and momentarily align into what we call reality ~ a fleeting convergence of time moving through us all._**
+###### **_Perhaps the boundary lies only within the latent space between blinks in sentient minds, where snapshots of collective time gather into experience and momentarily align into what we call reality; a fleeting convergence of time moving through us all._**

-**Tell me, observer, how many times have you blinked since you began gazing at the stars while the sun touches your eyes and the moon dances as midnight encroaches ~ a subtle reminder that even cycles are illusions to the observer.**
+**Tell me, observer, how many times have you blinked since you began gazing at the twinkling lights while the sun touches your eyes and the moon dances as midnight encroaches; a subtle reminder that even cycles are perceived perceptions to the observer.**

 ---